Harris points out state's positives amid sea of gloom

 Rep. David Harris (R-Arlington Height) took his point of personal privilege two days in a row to argue what is good about Illinois.

-“I will continue what I started last week which is to say something good about the state of Illinois,” Davis said during Tuesday’s debate on the House floor.
+“I will continue what I started last week, which is to say something good about the state of Illinois,” Davis said during a recent debate on the House floor.

 Collectively the new commerce brought 350 jobs into the area, he added.